pjfontillas/thoughtful-automation/README.md

 - Send email via **SES**.
 I had already verified my `pjfontillas.com` domain with other projects so I'm using that for this challenge.

 Then I hit the first stumbling block: Serverless framework for **Infrastructure as Code**.
 I'll be honest, I already had experience with CI/CD and serverless, but not specifically using serverless.com as the delivery method.
-I thought about what I already knew how to do and searched for parallels in serverless.com. [skip to parallels](#mardown-header-but)
+I thought about what I already knew how to do and searched for parallels in serverless.com. [skip to section](https://github.com/pjfontillas/thoughtful-automation#but)

 And then I found this: [serverless-react-boilerplate](https://github.com/arabold/serverless-react-boilerplate).
 Reading through its entirety I realized it was a good starting point and that I could expand upon it.